Stay up to date on keeping away from the virus

 - Coughs, sneezes and physical contact spread the virus.
 Less contact means less chance of the virus spreading.

 - Staying inside reduces contact.
-Only be outside to shop for food or to exercise.
 When you’re out, keep your distance - 2 metres.

 It’s all tough to do, but we all need to do it to stop the spread of coronavirus.